1) Bill Russell (1960, 1961, 1962, 1963, 1964, 1966)

 3) Sam Jones (1965)

-As is often the case, the man for whom the Finals MVP trophy is named, Bill Russell, never won it himself.
-It only existed in the 12th and ultimate NBA Finals appearance of his career, in 1969, and it was given to Jerry West, whose Lakers team Russell and the Celtics defeated in seven games.
+The Finals MVP trophy is named after him but Russell never earned it himself.
+The award debuted for the 1969 NBA Finals, when Russell won his 11th title with the Celtics.
+But the winner was the Lakers’ Jerry West, the first and only player to earn the trophy in a losing effort.
 How many Finals MVP trophies would Russell have won if it existed as far back as 1957?
-He didn’t always compile his team’s best statistics, especially not in scoring, but that never prevented his fellow players from voting him league MVP five times over statistical mavens like Wilt Chamberlain and Oscar Robertson.
+He didn’t always compile his team’s best statistics, especially not in scoring, but that never prevented his fellow players from voting him league MVP five times.
 Here’s a year-by-year breakdown:

-1957: Just like what happened in 1969, when Russell had his one chance at a Finals MVP trophy given away to West from the losing Lakers, he quite possibly would have lost out to the Hawks’ Bob Pettit in 1957.
-This series was an incredible performance by Pettit, who was the reigning league MVP, in a losing effort, with 30.1 points and 18.3 rebounds per game.
+1957: Just as what actually happened in 1969, this would possibly be a case where Russell wins a title but a player from the losing team is the Finals MVP.
+The Hawks’ Bob Pettit, reigning league MVP, had an incredible performance with 30.1 points and 18.3 rebounds per game.
 Russell contributed 13.3 points and 22.9 rebounds per game for the series, including an incredible 32 rebounds in the deciding game seven.
-His MVP votes may also have been split with his teammate Heinsohn, who led the Celtics in scoring for the series.

-Verdict: The rookie Russell, still slightly disrespected around the league for having joined the Celtics so late in the year (and, let’s face it, because of racism), would have missed out on the MVP to Pettit, who would have made it two in a row the next year.
+Verdict: The rookie Russell, still disrespected around the league for having joined the Celtics mid season (and, let’s face it, because of racism), would have missed out on the MVP to Pettit.

-1959: Even in a breezy series sweep where he averaged an incredible 29.5 rebounds per game, Russell found himself overshadowed, this time by Lakers rookie sensation Elgin Baylor.
-Though Baylor was easily the most dynamic offensive threat on the floor, it was Heinsohn again leading all scorers in the series with 24.3 points per game.
-Russell had just 9.3 points per game to go along with his rebounding and defense, making him Boston’s seventh-leading scorer.
+1959: Even in a breezy series sweep where he averaged an incredible 29.5 rebounds per game, Russell found himself overshadowed by Lakers rookie sensation Elgin Baylor.
+Though Baylor was easily the most dynamic offensive threat on the floor, it was Heinsohn leading all scorers in the series with 24.3 points per game.
+Russell had just 9.3 points per game, making him Boston’s seventh-leading scorer.

-Verdict: Though his peers had named Russell league MVP in ’57-’58 (he finished second in voting behind Pettit in ’58-’59), many media members, even in Boston, were still wary of admitting the best basketball player in the world was Black.
+Verdict: Though his peers had named Russell league MVP in ’57-’58, many media members, even in Boston, were still wary of admitting the best basketball player in the world was Black.
 Heinsohn likely wins this one.

-Verdict: After a 22-point, 35-rebound performance in game seven, Russell finally wins his first Finals MVP.
+Verdict: After his incredible performance in a Celtics blowout win in game seven, voters have no more excuses left.
+Russell finally wins his first Finals MVP.

 Verdict: Fresh off accepting his second league MVP award, Russell, with 30 points and 38 rebounds in the clinching game five, also adds a second Finals MVP trophy.

-1962: For the first time in his career, Russell was Boston’s leading scorer for the series in the 1962 NBA Finals against the Lakers.
-He finished with 22.9 points per game, along with 27.0 rebounds per game.
-For Los Angeles, the series is mainly remembered for Frank Selvy missing a series-winning shot late in game seven but Baylor, just like in his rookie year, was the biggest star of either team.
-He finished with 40.6 points and 17.9 rebounds per game, arguably the most staggering numbers that have ever been compiled in a Finals losing effort
+1962: For the first time in his career, Russell was Boston’s leading scorer in 1962, averging 22.9 points per game, along with 27.0 rebounds.
+This was arguably the biggest heartbreak loss for Elgin Baylor.
+The series ended with Frank Selvy missing a series-winning shot late in game seven, while Baylor averaged 40.6 points and 17.9 rebounds per game, in one of the greatest performances ever in a Finals losing effort.

 1963: Another year, another Lakers-Celtics classic, another dominating Russell performance.
 The series was Cousy’s swan song, but there was little chance of sentimentality garnering him votes as he was far from the best player on the court at any point.
 Baylor was incredible again, with 33.8 points and 15.0 rebounds per game.